 Our conclusion concurs with those of many others that have assessed the health risks associated with polyurethane-based memory foam.
 The vast majority are able to use these mattresses without any issue.
 However, there are some that may be sensitized to, or allergic to, some of the substances used in their manufacture.

-Legislation has not yet been able to ban every substance that is bad for your sleep, but you can mitigate the chances of you having a health issue by knowing the right questions to ask when buying a memory foam mattress.
+Legislation has not yet been able to ban every substance that is bad for your sleep, but you can mitigate the chances of you having a health issue by knowing the right questions to ask when buying a memory foam mattress as well as investing some time in the mattress comparison.
 Nothing is 100% safe, and that includes mattresses.

 However, by educating yourself to understand what your mattress is made from, how it is made and where it is made, you may avoid purchasing those memory foam mattresses that do not follow the rules – just like almost other product in the world where some people may cut corners to keep costs low and profits high.
 Ask the right questions and refuse to buy if you don’t get the right answers – or any answers in some cases!